micmejia/bible-dump/AMPC/Matthew/Matt 15.md

-And He answered, It is not right (proper, becoming, or fair) to take the children's bread and throw it to the [^e]little dogs.
+And He answered, It is not right (proper, becoming, or fair) to take the children's bread and throw it to the little dogs.